pescadorbob/ik-iac/problem-3/docs/readme.md

 ![War uploaded!](images/image-7.png)

-Now deploy the war to the environment
+# Deploy the war to the environment

-# Make the deployment script
+Make the deployment script

 **deploy_to_eb.py**